-We conveniently describe our dataset as a 3-mode tensor $\boldsymbol{\mathcal{H}} \in \mathbb{R}^{N \times T \times R}$ and require a procedure to map $R \rightarrow D$ s.t. $D \ll R$, while maintaining the other dimensions unaltered.
-We note that for MTS of varying length, zero-padding (or a more elaborate interpolation procedure) is required to build the tensor.
-Dimensionality reduction on high-order tensors can be achieved through Tucker decomposition~\cite{tucker1966some}, which decomposes a tensor into a core tensor (the lower-dimensional representation) multiplied by a matrix along each mode.
+Our proposed MTS representation do not coincides with the last reservoir state, but depends on the whole sequence of states generated over time.
+Therefore, we conveniently describe our dataset as a 3-mode tensor $\boldsymbol{\mathcal{H}} \in \mathbb{R}^{N \times T \times R}$ and require a transformation to map $R \rightarrow D$ s.t. $D \ll R$, while maintaining the other dimensions unaltered.
+Dimensionality reduction on high-order tensors can be achieved through Tucker decomposition, which decomposes a tensor into a core tensor (the lower-dimensional representation) multiplied by a matrix along each mode.
 When only one dimension of $\boldsymbol{\mathcal{H}}$ is modified, Tucker decomposition becomes equivalent to applying a two-dimensional PCA on a specific matricization of $\boldsymbol{\mathcal{H}}$~\cite{kolda2009tensor}.
-In particular, to reduce the third dimension ($R$) one computes the mode-3 matricization of $\boldsymbol{\mathcal{H}}$ by arranging the mode-3 fibers (high-order analogue of matrix rows/columns) to be the rows of a resulting matrix $\mathbf{H}_{(3)} \in \mathbb{R}^{NT \times R}$.
+Specifically, to reduce the third dimension ($R$) one computes the mode-3 matricization of $\boldsymbol{\mathcal{H}}$ by arranging the mode-3 fibers (high-order analogue of matrix rows/columns) to be the rows of a resulting matrix $\mathbf{H}_{(3)} \in \mathbb{R}^{NT \times R}$.
 Then, standard PCA projects the rows of $\mathbf{H}_{(3)}$ on the eigenvectors associated to the $D$ largest eigenvalues of the covariance matrix $\mathbf{C} \in \mathbb{R}^{R \times R}$, defined as

 In \eqref{eq:pca}, $\mathbf{h}_i$ is the $i$-th row of $\mathbf{H}_{(3)}$ and $\mathbf{\bar{h}} = \frac{1}{N} \sum_i^{NT} \mathbf{h}_i$.
 As a result of the concatenation of the first two dimensions in $\boldsymbol{\mathcal{H}}$, $\mathbf{C}$ evaluates the variation of the components in the reservoir states across all samples and time steps at the same time.
-Consequently, both the original structure of the dataset and the temporal orderings are lost, as reservoir states relative to different samples and generated in different time steps are mixed together.
-This may lead to a potential loss in the representation capability, as the existence of modes of variation in time courses within individual samples is ignored~\cite{beckmann2005tensorial}.
-To address this issue, we consider as individual samples the matrices $\mathbf{H}_n \in \mathbb{R}^{T \times H}$, obtained by slicing $\boldsymbol{\mathcal{H}}$ across its first dimension.
-The sample covariance matrix in this case reads
+Consequently, both the original structure of the dataset and the temporal orderings are lost, as the reservoir states relative to different samples and generated in different time steps are mixed together.
+This may lead to a potential loss in the representation capability, as the existence of modes of variation in time courses within individual samples is ignored.